-As a result of the Russian government investment, and according to the committee for investments and strategic projects of St. Petersburg, in 2014 the city was visited by 6 million tourists, which saw an increase of 8% compared to the previous years.
+According to the committee for investments and strategic projects of St. Petersburg, in 2005 3.5 million tourists came to the city and as a result of the government investment, from 2006 to 2010, in 2014 the city was visited by 6 million tourists, which saw an increase of 13% compared to the previous years (from 2005 to 2013).

-In 2017 the city set a new target of 10 million tourists by 2018 and announced a plan to make the North capital of Russia more tourist-friendly.
+In 2017 the imperial city set a new target of 10 million tourists by 2018 and announced a plan to make the North Capital of Russia more

-All of these factors led to in an increase number of new visitors year after year.
+All of the above factors led to an increasing number of new visitors year after year.

-As a proof of that, Russia's Northern Capital today ranks as one of the most beautiful cities in the world along with Paris, London and Berlin.
+Russia's Northern Capital today ranks as one of the most beautiful cities in the world along with Paris, London, and Berlin.
 It became listed as the Travelers' Choice Winner in Trip Advisor for the top ten best destinations in Russia, and for the following years: 2013, 2014, 2015, 2016; and recently it has also been listed as one of the best travel destination in the world for 2017 by TripAdvisor.

 So, we are wondering now...
 When will you come?